V3ckt0r/psrest/README.md

 ```
 Stopping the program cleanly can be done via SIGINT, ctrl+c

+### Get process info
+The process information can be restrived by going to `http://localhost/ps`

 ### Tests
 To run project tests please do the below in the project src
 ```